PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

 will get the highest score.
 As such, scoring is biased towards grouping combinations together.
 For example, CYP2B6 `*1/[*5 + *9 + *23]` will be the call with the highest score but permutations such as `*5/[*9 + *23]`, `*9/[*5 + *23]`, `*23/[*5 + *9]` are also possible.

+## Undocumented Variations

+Under normal circumstances, samples with genetic variations that are not defined in the allele definitions cannot be called.

+However, for certain genes, especially those whose alleles are all defined by a single SNP, a different approach is taken.
+When these "undocumented" variations are encountered, they will be treated as reference.

+This special case applies to:

+* CACNA1S
+* G6PD
+* NUDT15
+* RYR1
+* TPMT